-GEC also supports the efforts of the Atlantic Grains Council (AGC) by collecting a research levy and helping to recommend new cereal varieties and design aspects of agronomy projects.
-GEC General Manager Neil Campbell is the new Vice President.
-AGC will receive in excess of three million dollars over the next four years from the federal and provincial governments to administer grower focused research programming.
+GEC continues to support the policy efforts of the Atlantic Grains Council (AGC) and, by collecting a research levy as well as helping to recommend new cereal varieties and program design aspects for eligible CAP funding.
+GEC General Manager Neil Campbell is the current AGC Vice President.

 The business continues to search for new export opportunities, audits food safety and sustain ability standards which are gaining in prominence as a means to ensure continued market access.
 The business is well positioned to comply with more stringent standards in these areas, should the need arise.